Columbianini/Spring/README.md

 # Chapter 3 Working with data
+- Reading and Writing data to JDBC database
   - 1st: add `Id` and `Timestamp` to domain object
   - 2nd: add dependencies for `JdbcTemplate`: `spring-boot-starter-jdbc`
   - 3rd: add dependencies for embedded/external database: e.g. `com.h2database`
   - 4th: rename `resources\application.properties` to `resources\application.yml`, and add
     - spring:
       datasource:
       generate-unique-name: false
       name: tacocloud
     - the database URL will be `jdbc:h2:mem:tacocloud`
     - Spring Boot DevTools enables the database at http://localhost:8080/h2-console
   - 5th: create new repo interface `IngredientRepository`
   - 6th: implement above interface with class `JdbcIngredientRepository`
     - `@Repository` will make Spring auto discover it
     - `@Autowired` on constructor: enables you to inject the object (`jdbcTemplate`) dependency implicitly
     - [`@Transactional`](https://spring.io/guides/gs/managing-transactions/): any failure causes the entire operation to roll back to its previous state and to re-throw the original exception
     - READ: `jdbcTemplate.query(...,...)`
     - UPDATE/INSERT: `jdbcTemplate.update(...)`
   - 7th: create `src/main/resources/schema.sql` to define schema of table with name same as the domain object
     -  If there’s a file named schema.sql in the root of the application’s classpath, then the SQL in that file will be executed against the database when the application starts
   - 8th: create `src/main/resources/data.sql`
     - Spring Boot will also execute a file named data.sql from the root of the classpath when the application starts
   - Here jdbcTemplate is not ORM. **The domain object fields do not have relationship with the schema of database** If you check the database `Taco`, the schema has no relationship with `Taco` class
   - `jdbcTemplate` and `jdbcOperation` worked as db connection.
     - `jdbcTemplate`: call `query(String, ...)`
     - `jdbcOperation`: call `update(PreparedStatementCreator, KeyHolder)` and you can get the automatic generated value for the `Identity` field in sql table
+- Working with Spring Data JDBC (one of the Spring Data projects - I guess it is ORM. to be confirmed)
+  - 1st: add Spring Data JDBC to the build
+  - 2nd: define repository interfaces
+    - extend `org.springframework.data.repository.CrudRepository< param1, param2 >`
+      - `param1`: object to be persisted
+      - `param2`: type of ID
+  - 3rd: annotate the domain object
+    - annotate the class with `@Table`
+    - annotate the properties with `@Id`
+    - preload data with `CommandLineRunner`
+      - this is a SAM interface and a lambda function could be the interface's object
+      - How to implement in Spring?
+As the return value of a function annotated with `@Bean` under `TacocloudApplication.java`
+      - How it works?
+At application start, Spring will wire up (i.e. create) all the Beans.
+For `@Bean` function, Spring will run it and store its returned value in application context.
+Then in the application context, it will first run the `CommandLineRunner` object's `run` function
+    - solve issue [`Caused by: org.springframework.dao.IncorrectUpdateSemanticsDataAccessException: Failed to update entity [Ingredient(id=FLTO, name=Flour Tortilla, type=WRAP)]; Id [FLTO] not found in database`](https://stackoverflow.com/questions/64030718/spring-does-update-instead-of-save)

-Tips:
+- Tips:
 - Solved Error: `Failed to transfer...` by [link](https://stackoverflow.com/questions/5074063/maven-error-failure-to-transfer)
 - You can always using method reference or lambda function to implement SAM(Single Abstract Method) interface
 - you can use `orElse(null)` under `Optional` object